 The curriculum at Trellech is designed to provide access to a broad, balanced curriculum for all pupils who attend the school.
 If a pupil has an additional learning need or disability, our school does all it can to meet these individual needs.
 Our provision complies with the requirements set out in the ALN Act 2018.
 Provision for children with ALN is the responsibility of the class teacher, support staff and ALN Coordinator, as appropriate, using a variety of suitable strategies and equipment.
 For further details, see the school's ALN Policy.

 Teachers will, where appropriate, challenge pupils who are More Able Learners.
-'Provision for All' encompasses an identified proportion of the total school population and is used to describe pupils who require enriched and extended opportunities across and beyond the curriculum in order to develop their abilities in one or more areas.
-In Trellech, there will be a group of learners who access greater breadth and depth of learning activities than is normally provided for the usual cohort of learners.
+'More Able and Talented' encompasses an identified proportion of the total school population and is used to describe pupils who require enriched and extended opportunities across and beyond the curriculum in order to develop their abilities in one or more areas.
+In Trellech there will be a group of pupils who require greater breadth and depth of learning activities than is normally provided for the usual cohort of learners.
 In addition, there may be a need to provide for exceptionally able pupils.
-Where this occurs, a One Page Profile is created.
+Where this occurs, there will be an Individual Development Plan created.